abosnjak1/Coursera_Capstone/README.md

 # Coursera_Capstone

-The main python script is 'Capstone_Read' in the subdirectory.
+The main python script is 'Capstone_Final_Project' in the subdirectory.